-Yes! – male or female, between aged 18 to 85 years old in reasonably good health, must be able to read and write, able to climb a few stairs, and have reasonable eyesight.
-In some cases, Coastwatch accepts 17-year-olds as cadets, but they are required to be sponsored by a joining parent or responsible adult.
+Yes! – male or female, between aged 18 to 85 years old in reasonably good health, must be able to read and write, able to climb a few stairs, and have reasonable eye-sight.
+In some cases Coastwatch accept 17 year olds as cadets, but they are required to be sponsored by a joining parent or responsible adult.

 Our uniform is simple, consisting of black or navy trousers and a white pilot shirt with appropriate epaulette rank markings.
-A NATO type jumper may also worn, with suitable badges.
-Uniform items may be purchased locally, or our quartermaster will order these with NCI embroidered badges on your behalf.
+A NATO type jumper may also worn, suitably badges.
+Uniform items may be purchased locally or our quartermaster will order these with NCI embroidered badges on your behalf.

 Training is in no way oppressive or demanding: it is done at the trainees own pace and ability.
-An average trainee can qualify as a basic Watchkeeper in 12/15 watch periods or 3 months, but training is on-going.
-Additionally, Watchkeepers are given the opportunity to take a RYA certified Marine VHF-DSC Radio operator’s course, qualify as a Marine radio operator, and be awarded your ‘Short Range Certificate’ – a major personal achievement in your NCI career.
-This again is purely a matter of personal choice.
+An average trainee can qualify as a basic Watchkeeper in 12/15 watch periods, or 3 months but training is on-going.
+Additionally, Watchkeepers are given the opportunity to take an RYA certified Marine VHF-DSC Radio operator’s course, qualify as a Marine radio operator, and be awarded your ‘Short Range Certificate’ – a major personal achievement in your NCI career.
+This again, is purely a matter of personal choice.